Pellionia Pulchra Care: How To Grow Polynesian Ivy [INDOORS]

 Pellionia Pulchra Care

-This family of tender creeping, low-growing plants is suitable as terrariums plants or hanging baskets.
-While they prefer warm humid air, they do well wherever African violets thrive.
+While they prefer warm, humid air, they do well wherever African violets thrive.

 They like enough water, rainwater preferred, to keep the soil moist at all times.

-In the Winter they like plenty of light, but in the Summer they rest in a shaded corner of an east porch.
+They like plenty of light in the winter, but in the summer, they rest in a shaded corner of an east porch.

 Pellionia daveauana has a pointed leaf of gray-green, with outside bands of a purplish brown.
 The contrast is striking.

-It has a smaller leaf, blunt and rounded, with a network of dark veins on green, there being as much of the dark veins as of the green of the leaf.
+It has a smaller, blunt, rounded leaf, with a network of dark veins on green, there being as much of the dark veins as of the green leaf.

 On the undersides, the coloring is silvery, with purple veins.